 learn more about the conference, click on video

-The conference theme, “Never more important than now,” will focus on
+theme, “Never more important than now,” will focus on

-the growing and essential role of ESDs in the Washington
+the growing and essential role of ESDs in the Washington education

-The conference will examine local innovations and explore the challenges and solutions
+will examine local innovations and explore the challenges and solutions

-ESDs face as individual organizations, and as a statewide
+ESDs face as individual organizations, and as a statewide network.

-The conference will feature a keynote address by renowned anthropologist and best-selling
+will feature a keynote address by renowned anthropologist and best-selling

 author, Dr. Jennifer James.
 In her book, “Thinking in the

 Future Tense,” Dr. James explains how organizations must develop

-new products and personalities in response to new economic
+new products and personalities in response to new economic and technological

-The Davenport is an elegantly restored, four-diamond hotel that
+is an elegantly restored, four-diamond hotel that will celebrate

 options available in downtown Spokane.
 See you then!